Lawmakers: Put pro-police blue lines on right side of law

 TRENTON, N.J.
 (AP) — Two New Jersey congressmen have introduced legislation to allow towns to paint strips of blue on roadways to honor police after regulators said the tributes crossed the line of federal safety rules.

-Republican U.S. Rep. Leonard Lance and Democratic U.S. Rep. Bill Pascrell introduced legislation Tuesday to permit the blue lines that have sprung up in towns around the state and elsewhere after more than 100 police officers were killed in the line of duty last year.
+Republican U.S. Rep. Leonard Lance and Democratic U.S. Rep. Bill Pascrell introduced legislation Tuesday to permit the blue lines that have sprung up in towns around the state and elsewhere after more than 100 police officers were killed in the line of duty nationally last year.

 The thin blue line traditionally represents the role law enforcement serves, standing between law-abiding citizens and criminals.
 Communities saw this as an appropriate way to thank officers and others for their efforts and the sacrifices they make.